-I’ve reviewed dozens of Android boxes and Android TV’s, and they all have one thing in common: the setup documentation sucks!
+I’ve reviewed dozens of Android boxes and Android TVs, and they all have one thing in common: the setup documentation sucks!

-Many Android boxes don’t include a manual at all!
+Most Android boxes don’t include a manual at all!

 On my old website, I’ve written one of the most popular setup guides for Android TV boxes on the Internet.

-However, It’s been a few years and I think it’s due for an update.
+However, It’s been a few years, and I think it’s due for an update.
 That’s exactly what we’re going to do in this article.

 Ready?